oplS17projects/FP-Schedule/README.md

 * Each Assignment has a point value, shown below.
 * _Proposal Presentations_ and _Demonstrations_ are _live presentations_
   * There is no opportunity to re-submit or make up live presentations
-  * Live presentations are not required to advance to subsequent assignments
+  * Live presentations (L1 and L2) are not required to advance to subsequent assignments.
+In other words, you should continue with project work if you miss these, even though you will have then lost the points for them.

 | FP | Assignment | Points |
 |:---:|:---|:---:|